shaminaj-disha/find-cities-from-map-game/README.md

 * User authentication can be added

-* As this code doesn't have much functionalities, I didn't use any components to organize this code.
-It can be organized in a better way later on, when more features will be added
+* As this code doesn't have much functionalities, I didn't use component structure to organize this code.
+Almost all the codes are placed in `Map.jsx`.
+It can be organized in a better way later on, when I add more features